The complete South Dakota Board of Regents policy is found here.

-Students with an ACT Math score of 25 or higher should consider the CLEP College Algebra Exam if Math 102 (College Algebra) is the only course required for their major.
-Successful completion of the CLEP College Algebra examination allows qualification for Math 102 credits.
-The cost to take a CLEP exam is $80 plus a $20 registration fee.
-If a passing score is achieved, students will pay $7.50 per credit (3 credits x $7.50 = $22.50) to have these credits recorded on the transcript.
+Students with an ACT Math score of 25 or higher should consider the CLEP College Algebra Exam if Math 114 (College Algebra) is the only course required for their major.
+Successful completion of the CLEP College Algebra examination allows qualification for Math 114 credits.
+The cost to take a CLEP exam is $100 plus a $20 registration fee.
+If a passing score is achieved, students will pay $8.50 per credit (3 credits x $8.50 = $25.50) to have these credits recorded on the transcript.
 Find more information about CLEP.
-If you would like more information about taking the CLEP at SDSU, click here.

 If you already have college credit

-If you already have college credit for Math 102, Math 115 or higher, you will not use the placement process.
+If you already have college credit for Math 114 (previously 102), Math 115 or higher, you will not use the placement process.
 The following table describes the prerequisites for first year courses at SDSU.